 Whether you're getting an annual checkup or are at the doctor's office because you're ill, your doctor might prescribe a test or procedure.

-It could be a screening test (like a mammogram or colonoscopy), which check for hidden medical problems.
+It could be a screening test such as a mammogram or colonoscopy that checks for cancer.
 Or it could be a blood test, X-ray, ultrasound, or other medical test to help figure out what's making you sick.

 Either way, don't be shy -- ask questions about tests your doctor orders so that you fully understand your care.